Finesse/TestTaskOrderApplication/readme.md

 * «Days» are considered as the days of week (Sunday, Monday, etc.).
 * There are few tariffs so they all can be loaded to the form at once.
-* The separate view layout is not required because there is only one page.
+* A separate view layout is not required because there is only one page.
+* All the tariffs are publicly available so a simple `exists:tariffs,id` request validation can be used.
+* The business logic is in the controller and not in a separate class because it's simple and doesn't repeat.
+* Automatic tests are not required in the task.

 ## How to install